jeckman/wpbook/README.txt

 http://wordpress.org/support/topic/how-do-i-add-featured-image-support-to-any-theme

 == Changelog ==

+= 2.5.4 =
+ * Fixed typo in wpbook_cron.php that would throw warnings in debug.log
+ * Tightened handling of $wpbook_message post_meta - should now not save if
+   empty or undefined
  * Fixed bad define statement in publish_to_facebook.php.
 Resulted in warnings for users whose permissions did not allow writing to the debug file.